 Too close.
 If we live in too close proximity to a person, it is as if we kept touching a good etching with our bare fingers; one day we have poor, dirty paper in our hands and nothing more.
 A human being’s soul is likewise worn down by continual touching; at least it finally appears that way to us–we never see its original design and beauty again.
 One always loses by all-too-intimate association with women and friends; and sometimes one loses the pearl of his life in the process.

-In this maxim, Nietzsche highlights an idea expressed by many thinkers across history.
+In this maxim, Friedrich Nietzsche highlights an idea expressed by many thinkers across history.
 2 Familiarity kills respect and, in a romantic relationship, even lust.
 Constant exposure to the everyday nuances of another person may breed discomfort and a lack of respect towards the other person’s competencies.

 Nietzsche logically draws inspiration for this maxim from the sad endings most of his relationships had to face.
-He was a wild contrarian and could easily express himself in inappropriate ways that would unavoidably cause friction and conflict.
+He was a wild contrarian and could easily express himself in provocative ways that would unavoidably cause friction and conflict.
 Moreover, whenever he would allow others to taste a part of his vulnerable character, he wouldn’t receive the appreciation he would expect.
 In turn, he would grow resent toward both others and himself for allowing too much proximity to “poison” their kinship.

 This struggle is real and it manifests itself in different ways throughout our lives.
-Niccolo Machiavelli expressed a similar concern while articulating in “The Prince” that it is better to be feared than to be loved.
+Niccolo Machiavelli expressed a similar concern while adumbrating in “The Prince” that it is better to be feared than to be loved.

 The hour-hand of life.
 Life consists of rare, isolated moments of the greatest significance, and of innumerably many intervals, during which at best the silhouettes of those moments hover about us.
 Love, springtime, every beautiful melody, mountains, the moon, the sea-all these speak completely to the heart but once, if in fact they ever do get a chance to speak completely.
 For many men do not have those moments at all, and are themselves intervals and intermissions in the symphony of real life.